Phone: (919)894-4226 Ext. 3407

 Mrs. Karla Denning

-Mrs. Denning is beginning her 21st year in education!
-She has been the school counselor at Meadow School for 16 of those years!
+Mrs. Denning is in her 22nd year in education!
+This is her 17th year as the school counselor at Meadow School!
 She also has experience as an elementary and middle school teacher and a high school counselor.

 I look forward to working with each and every one of you!